apache/flink/docs/content/docs/connectors/datastream/kafka.md

 It also can be circumvented by changing `retries` property in the producer settings.
 However this might cause reordering of messages, which in turn if undesired can be circumvented by setting `max.in.flight.requests.per.connection` to 1.

-### ProducerFencedException

-The cause of this error is that the `transactional.id`s, generated by the `FlinkKafkaProducer`, clash with the ones that have already been used by other applications.
-In most cases, those applications are also Flink jobs running the same job graph, since the IDs are generated using the same logic, prefixed with `taskName + "-" + operatorUid`, by default.
-To solve the problem, you can use `setTransactionalIdPrefix()` to override this logic and specify different `transactional.id` prefixes for different jobs.

 {{< top >}}